bwilsoncc/surveyor_data/README.md

 Every attempt today at creating a clean environment failed today.
 (11/5/21) Falling back to cloning.
 Geez.

-I have to have separate environments on Windows, one for Esri and one for GDAL.
+I have to have separate Conda environments on Windows, one for Esri and one for GDAL.

 FIXME: TODAY 12/21/21 I could not use the 'surveys' but the one for 'arcgis_tools' worked. ??

 ```bash
 conda update --all